 Pre-requisites: HRT*H102 Woody Plants and HRT*H103 Herbaceous Plants or permission of program coordinator.
 This course provides a basic understanding of how to start and manage a commercial plant nursery.
 Site and crop selection, irrigation and nutrition management will be addressed.
 Students will study the principles and practices of nursery crop production as well as fundamental business organization and marketing.
 Course activities include field trips to nursery sites. (offered periodically)

+HRT*H250: Hydroponic Production 3 credits

+Pre-requisite: HRT*H222 Greenhouse Management & Operations.
+This course covers the production of agricultural crops utilizing hydroponic, aquaponics, and other modern technological means.
+Focus areas of the class will include plant root physiology, macro/micronutrient supplementation, pH and alkalinity adjustments, the nitrogen cycle, current food safety practices and additional information required to grow/maintain successful agricultural crops.
+Hands on greenhouse assignments and field trips will be utilized, where applicable.

 HRT*H290 CWE/Horticulture Co-Op 3 credits

 Prerequisites: 12 credits in Horticulture, “C” or better, and permission of Horticulture Coordinator, or Division Leader.
 This course involves a work experience, special project, independent study or course substitution which will vary according to the student’s needs and interests.
 A written report and weekly journal will be required and evaluated at the end of the course.
 Conferences among students, work study supervisory agency, and faculty facilitator will be held during the semester.
 A two hour orientation/planning workshop at the beginning of the Co-Op is required. (summer)